noinia/hgeometry/README.md

 i.e. because of floating point errors one may get completely wrong results.
 Hence, I *strongly* advise against using `Double` or `Float` for these types.
 In several algorithms it is sufficient if the type `r` is `Fractional`.
-Hence, you can use an exact number type such as `Rational`.
+Hence, you can use an exact number type such as `Data.RealNumber.Rational` or `Data.Ratio.Rational`.

 Working with additional data
 ----------------------------